Amazon workers in Germany set for second strike for higher pay

-Trade union Verdi is calling on workers at Amazon's logistics center in Leipzig to stop working from 12:30 p.m.
-ET, it said, after 600 workers at its facilities in Bad Hersfeld and around 300 in Leipzig went on strike on May 14.
+Trade union Verdi is calling on workers at Amazon's logistics centre in Leipzig to stop working from 0430 GMT, it said, after 600 workers at its facilities in Bad Hersfeld and around 300 in Leipzig went on strike on May 14.

 Amazon employs around 9,000 people in Germany and has come under fire from the union for refusing to implement a collective agreement on employment conditions similar to deals at other mail order and retail firms.